Brendan Eich, a programmer who

 Developers, is that it supports Server-Side JavaScript

-.
+execution.
 This allows a

 JavaScript developer